About Carroll County

 - Requests for older archived records may require additional processing time and archival retrieval fees.

 Justice Court judges operate from both county seats.
-The Carroll County Chancery Court, with the Chancery Clerk at the same Carrollton address, handles divorces, child custody matters, adoptions, estate settlements, property disputes, and guardianships.
+Carroll County Chancery Court, with the Chancery Clerk at the same Carrollton address, handles divorces, child custody matters, adoptions, estate settlements, property disputes, and guardianships.
 Municipal courts in Carrollton, Vaiden, and North Carrollton handle city ordinance violations and certain traffic offenses within city limits.

 Mississippi's public records law, Miss.
-Code Ann. § 25-61-1 et seq., governs access to court records, though certain records such as sealed cases, adoption files, and juvenile matters are restricted.
+Code Ann. § 25-61-1 et seq, governs access to court records, though certain records such as sealed cases, adoption files, and juvenile matters are restricted.

 Court record searches can be conducted in person at the Circuit Clerk's or Chancery Clerk's offices during regular business hours, Monday through Friday.
 Online case lookup for Mississippi courts is available through the Mississippi Electronic Courts (MEC) system for certain case types, though not all Carroll County cases may be available electronically.